kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 15. Create a separate file in your GitHub repository called "lab-3-client-northamerica.yml” (or .properties).
 Populate it with the "lucky-word" key and a different value than used in the original file.

 16. Stop the client application.
-Modify the boostrap file to contain a key of spring.profiles.active: northamerica.
+Modify the bootstrap file to contain a key of spring.profiles.active: northamerica.
 Save, and restart your client.
 Access the URL.
 Which lucky word is displayed?
 (You could also run the application with -Dspring.profiles.active=northamerica rather than changing the bootstrap file)

 ### Reflection:
 1. Notice that the client needed some dependencies for Spring Cloud, and the URI of the Spring Cloud server, but no code.